WeaveDI 2.0.0 Migration Guide

 // Or when async initialization is needed

-await DIAsync.register(\.userRepository) { await UserRepository.make() }
+await DIAsync.register(\.userRepository) { await UserRepository.make() }- Property wrapper migration

 // Before (e.g., using @ContainerRegister)